ItzNotABug/arc/Android/README.md

 // Provide default configurations, ideal for initial runs or offline scenarios without cache. remoteConfig.setDefaults(mapOf("betaFeatsActive" to false, "cdnUrl" to "https://cdn.speedy.app/"))

+// Realtime updates:
-// Realtime updates: If using an existing `Realtime` instance:
+// If already using an instance of `Realtime` then do:
 // remoteConfig.addOnConfigUpdateListener(realtime, callback)
 val subscription = remoteConfig.addOnConfigUpdateListener(callback = object : ConfigUpdateListener {
     override fun onConfigUpdate(updatedConfig: Pair<String, Any>): Boolean {